 “And what does Kepha mean?
 It means a rock, the same as petra.
 It doesn’t mean a little stone or a pebble.
 What Jesus said to Simon in Matthew 16:18 was this: ‘You are Kepha, and on this kepha I will build my Church.’

 “When you understand what the Aramaic says, you see that Jesus was equating Simon and the rock; he wasn’t contrasting them.
 We see this vividly in some modern English translations, which render the verse this way: ‘You are Rock, and upon this rock I will build my church.’
 In French one word, pierre, has always been used both for Simon’s new name and for the rock.”

 For a few moments the missionary seemed stumped.
-It was obvious he had never heard such a rejoinder.
-His brow was knit in thought as he tried to come up with a counter.
 Then it occurred to him.

 “Wait a second,” he said.
 “If kepha means the same as petra, why don’t we read in the Greek, ‘You are Petra, and on this petra I will build my Church’?
 Why, for Simon’s new name, does Matthew use a Greek word, Petros, which means something quite different from petra?”

 “Because he had no choice,” I said.
 “Greek and Aramaic have different grammatical structures.
 In Aramaic you can use kepha in both places in Matthew 16:18.
 In Greek you encounter a problem arising from the fact that nouns take differing gender endings.

 “You have masculine, feminine, and neuter nouns.
 The Greek word petra is feminine.
 You can use it in the second half of Matthew 16:18 without any trouble.
 But you can’t use it as Simon’s new name, because you can’t give a man a feminine name—at least back then you couldn’t.
 You have to change the ending of the noun to make it masculine.
 When you do that, you get Petros, which was an already-existing word meaning rock.